 - Scarring: This is a more common risk for medium or deep chemical peels, but there are some risks of scarring with the use of a mild at home peel too.
 Be careful that you don’t scratch your skin or try to peel the layers off yourself.
 Let them sloth off naturally.

 - Infections: If you have sensitive skin, cold sores or any type of abrasion on your face, having a chemical peel can cause the skin to get infected.
 Skin that doesn’t heal properly, or heals slowly can leave the skin susceptible to infection.
+Instead, you may want to use products from the likes of Quantum Health and other online medical stores to find natural remedies for your skin abrasions or cold sores etc.

 Whether you choose to have your chemical peel done by a professional or you use at home acid peels, be advised that there are pros and cons to both.
 Always make an informed decision before getting a chemical peel.